sfidanza/worldcup/README.md

 ## Production setup

+### Run with Kubernetes

+This is not yet fully ready.
+The [blueprint](./blueprint/README.md) already explains the basics of deploying the helm chart.
+It is fully functional but is still missing a bit of security setup through Traefik middlewares.

+### Run with `docker stack`

 For real production use, containers should be deployed on Docker Swarm.
-Images will be sourced from container hub or will have to be built locally before (through `docker compose build` for example).
-To enable routing from the Traefik gateway, the corresponding `compose` file should be used as well:
+Images will be sourced from container hub.
+To enable routing from the Traefik [gateway](https://github.com/sfidanza/gateway), the corresponding `compose` file should be used as well:

     docker compose -f docker-compose.yml -f docker-compose.traefik.yml config | docker stack deploy -c - worldcup docker stack rm worldcup

 Note: the `docker compose config` command is acting as a preprocessor to resolve the environment variables inside the compose files from `.env`, which is not supported by `docker stack deploy`.

-Alternatively, containers can be started with `docker compose`:

-    docker compose -f "docker-compose.yml" up -d
-    docker compose -f "docker-compose.yml" down

 Note: The wiki pages contain all the info based on the previous development / deployment model (without docker).
 This still needs to be updated for docker deployment.

-## To do

-- fix: Support error cases on response.json() parsing (rate limiter can return 429 http codes)
-- feat: Internationalize date/time for match schedule
-  - Store date in ISO format, or host local format with city timezone
-  - Display date in client timezone
-- Add hashes to templates to bust cache on new releases
-- Extract framework as a dependency to share between apps (needs build rework)
-  - "Tahr: A lightweight framework with templating support, data manipulation and basic UI components"
-- Deploy on kubernetes
-  - Add compress middleware on Traefik (as today on docker)
-  - Add REST API security middleware on Traefik (<https://cheatsheetseries.owasp.org/cheatsheets/REST_Security_Cheat_Sheet.html#security-headers>)
-  - Add basic security middleware on Traefik for frontend resources (as today on docker)
-- Add versioning on build
-  - Compute next version at start of build, use it to tag published docker images
-  - Use version to tag the git repo
-  - Publish the Helm chart with the version tag, with pinned container references
-- Improve security for frontend resources
-  - nginx CSP vs Traefik other headers?
-Could everything be handled by Traefik?
-  - remove `unsafe-inline` for `style-src`
-  - remove `unsafe-inline` for `script-src`
-- Database
-  - initDB: should we keep this or not?
-    - Keep?
-Push [server data](server/src/admin/data/) to ConfigMap and share it with server container as well
-    - Remove?
-Only setup admin through initDB and add import all to admin endpoint
-    - Pros/Cons?
-      - Data inside server only seems cleaner than isolated in chart and shared between two containers (read-only)
-      - However it is simpler as an admin to start and be ready, rather than have to login and import after first start
-  - nodeSelector needed because of hostpath for DB volume
+### Run with `docker compose`

+To run simply on one node without orchestrator, you can simply start the application with `docker compose`.
+You may want to map the frontend port to port 80 on the host (like it is down for dev):

+    docker compose -f docker-compose.yml up -d     # start containers docker compose -f docker-compose.yml down      # stop containers and remove images

+Or you can run it through Traefik and use the `docker-compose.traefik.yml` file:

+    docker compose -f docker-compose.yml -f docker-compose.traefik.yml up -d     # start containers docker compose -f docker-compose.yml -f docker-compose.traefik.yml down      # stop containers and remove images

 ## References